IanFinlayson/exploring-cs/chapter09.md

 ------------------------------------------------------------------------

-Let\'s say we want to write a program that converts a numerical date into one using words for the month.
-For example, we can put in 3 for the month and 25 for the day and it will print out \"March 25\".
+Let's say we want to write a program that converts a numerical date into one using words for the month.
+For example, we can put in 3 for the month and 25 for the day and it will print out "March 25".
 We could do it with if statements like this:

 ``` {.python}